Seahawks’ L.J. Collier could have significant role vs. Browns after Branden Jackson sits Wednesday

 BLAIR ‘ZEROED IN’ AT FREE SAFETY

-In addition to Collier, safety Marquise Blair, the Seahawks’ second-round pick in the 2019 draft also was inactive against the Rams.
+In addition to Collier, safety Marquise Blair, the Seahawks’ second-round pick in the 2019 draft, also was inactive against the Rams.

 Blair was an early preseason standout with a pair of wow-inducing hits against Denver.
 But he later suffered a back injury that slowed his progress.
-He has played in just three regular season games, inactive for each of the last two.
+He has played in just three regular-season games, inactive for the last two.

 Carroll said the injury played a role in slowing Blair’s ascension but also noted the Seahawks have veteran safeties ahead of him in Bradley McDougald, Tedric Thompson and Lano Hill.
 Seattle also signed free agent Adrian Colbert, who started 12 games for the 49ers in 2017 and 2018, in September.